Redistricting in Texas: Supreme Court review (2006)

-Democrats' challenge to the Republican's map made it all the way to the Supreme Court as League of United Latin American Citizens v.
+Democrats' challenge to the Republican's map made it all the way to the U.S. Supreme Court as League of United Latin American Citizens v.
 Perry.
 They argued that Republicans had used both racial and partisan gerrymandering when drawing the 23rd, 24th, and 25th districts.
 While the Court rejected the partisan gerrymandering claims, as well as racial gerrymandering claims in the 24th and 25th districts, they agreed that the 23rd district was gerrymandered against Hispanic voters.
 The courts redrew the district, as well as four other nearby districts; however, as the maps were not completed until after the primaries, the courts voided the results of the primaries, forcing all five districts to conduct special elections concurrent with the 2006 general election instead.
 The redrawn boundaries, as well as a low-turnout December runoff, allowed Democrat Ciro Rodriguez to unseat Republican Henry Bonilla in the 23rd district.

 Republican dominance (2010s)

-Although Democrats nearly won control of the Texas House in the 2008 elections, Republicans erased all of their gains in 2010, gaining a supermajority of seats after two party switches.
-This gave Republicans a very strong legislative advantage heading into the 2012 redistricting cycle.
+Although Democrats nearly won control of the Texas House in the 2008 elections, Republicans erased all of their gains in 2010, giving Republicans a very strong legislative advantage heading into the 2012 redistricting cycle.
 Texas gained four seats in the U.S. House of Representatives after the 2010 census, and Texans believed that Republicans would draw most of the state's new districts to favor themselves.
 The legislature did not complete its maps during the regular session, so governor Rick Perry called a special session.
 The legislature passed its map during the special session, which drew criticism from minority groups for ignoring their population growth over the past decade.
 The Department of Justice sued the state for racial discrimination, and a federal court re-drew the state's map, but the U.S. Supreme Court overturned this decision, holding that the court had not paid enough attention to the maps drawn by the legislature.
 The Supreme Court upheld the state's redistricting plan in 2018.

 The Texas Legislature passed boundaries for itself in 2011, but the Justice Department denied them preclearance.
-A federal court in San Antonio implemented interim maps for the 2012 elections, which somewhat closely followed the Legislature's initial maps.
+A federal court in San Antonio implemented interim maps for the 2012 elections, which somewhat closely followed the legislature's initial maps.
 In 2013, the U.S. Supreme Court in Shelby County v.
 Holder ruled the preclearance requirement of the Voting Rights Act unconstitutional.
-This rendered the Justice Department's preclearance lawsuits moot, but the Legislature had already adopted the San Antonio judge's redistricting maps into law in a 2013 special session, with minor changes to the Texas House's districts.
-The Supreme Court later upheld the entirety of Texas' maps inAbbott v.
-Perez with the exception of House District 90, which it ruled to be an unconstitutional racial gerrymander.
+This rendered the Justice Department's preclearance lawsuits moot, but the legislature had already adopted the San Antonio judge's redistricting maps into law in a 2013 special session, with minor changes to the state House's districts.
+The Supreme Court later upheld the entirety of Texas's maps in Abbott v.
+Perez with the exception of House District 90 in Tarrant County, which it ruled to be an unconstitutional racial gerrymander.